-Cereal grasses are also packed with chlorophyll (the benefits of which we discussed last week) and are teeming with enzymes—that is, if they’re not overprocessed or overheated, which can destroy most enzymes.
+Cereal grasses are also packed with chlorophyll, which has its own amazing benefits, and are teeming with enzymes—that is, if they’re not overprocessed or overheated, which can destroy most enzymes.
 While we’re at it, let’s take a look at what 3.5 grams, or 1 teaspoon, of dehydrated cereal grass powder can deliver:

 Crude Fiber: 600mg

 Carbohydrates: a low 1.3 grams

 20 Amino Acids, which make up protein

 Niacin: 263 mcg